Mishalzeera/bluebird-blackjack/README.md

 - No Safari support, whether on mobile or desktop.
 The music won't play and the animation has problems too.

+- With some versions of Firefox, autoplay has to be enabled manually.

 - Despite trying a few approaches with different event handlers, the browser requirement that user interactivity must precede any playing of